 Add all of the ingredients into a mixing bowl.

 Fold until well combined.
 Taste and add more salt or lime if desired.

-Make Ahead: This mango pico de gallo is the perfect dip to make ahead of time because it becomes more flavorful as it sits.
+- Make in advance.
+This mango pico de gallo is the perfect dip to make ahead of time because it becomes more flavorful as it sits.
 In fact, I prefer making it one day before serving.

 Calories: 64kcal | Carbohydrates: 16g | Protein: 2g | Fat: 1g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Sodium: 396mg | Fiber: 3g | Sugar: 10g